Alex Andreev

 Alex Andreev (born 1972 in Chudovo) is a Russian artist working in digital painting, using virtual and augmented reality in his artworks.

 Biography

 Alex Andreev was born in Chudovo, Novgorod region in 1972.
 In 1994 he graduated from the Novgorod State University, Faculty of Architecture and Design.
 Since 1989 he has been creating artworks in traditional graphic technics, using pen ink and a pencil In 2008 he turned to digital painting.
 Using Adobe Photoshop, he has been creating personal artworks as well as movie concept arts.

 In 2016 he provided concept arts for "The Roadside Picnic", at the same time creating artworks including augmented and virtual reality.
 Since 2018 he has been creating 3D digital artworks in the space of virtual reality by virtual sculpturing through the Oculus Medium.
-Now he is an art director of Spheroid Universe project, who is supervising the augmented reality installations made by ther artists His artworks are shown in the State Museum of Urban Sculpture as well as in the UGallery, USA.
+Now he is an art director of Spheroid Universe project, who is supervising the augmented reality installations made by the artists.
+His artworks are shown in the State Museum of Urban Sculpture as well as in the UGallery, USA.